Colin Powell: Views on the Obama administration

-2016 presidential election
+2016 e-mail leaks and criticism of Donald Trump

-Powell was very vocal on the state of the Republican Party.
-Speaking at a Washington Ideas forum in early October 2015, he warned the audience that the Republican Party had begun a move to the fringe right, lessening the chances of a Republican White House in the future.
-He also remarked on Republican presidential candidate Donald Trump's statements regarding immigrants, noting that there were many immigrants working in Trump hotels.
+Powell was vocal about the state of the Republican Party.
+Speaking at a Washington Ideas forum in 2015, he warned the audience that the Republican Party had begun a move to the fringe right, lessening the chances of a Republican presidency in the future.
+On Republican presidential candidate Donald Trump's statements regarding immigrants, Powell noted there were many immigrants working in Trump hotels.

-In March 2016, Powell denounced the "nastiness" of the 2016 Republican primaries during an interview on CBS This Morning.
-He compared the race to reality television, and stated that the campaign had gone "into the mud."
+Powell denounced the "nastiness" of the 2016 Republican primaries.
+He compared the race to reality television, and said the campaign had gone "into the mud".

-In August 2016, Powell accused the Hillary Clinton campaign of trying to pin her email controversy on him.
-Speaking to People magazine, Powell said, "The truth is, she was using [the private email server] for a year before I sent her a memo telling her what I did."
+Powell accused the Hillary Clinton campaign of trying to pin her email controversy on him.
+Speaking to People magazine, Powell said "she was using [the private email server] for a year before I sent her a memo telling her what I did".

-On September 13, 2016, emails were obtained that revealed Powell's private communications regarding both Donald Trump and Hillary Clinton.
-Powell privately reiterated his comments regarding Clinton's email scandal, writing, "I have told Hillary's minions repeatedly that they are making a mistake trying to drag me in, yet they still try," and complaining that "Hillary's mafia keeps trying to suck me into it" in another email.
-In another email discussing Clinton's controversy, Powell said she should have told everyone what she did "two years ago", and said that she has not "been covering herself with glory."
-Writing on the 2012 Benghazi attack controversy surrounding Clinton, Powell said to then U.S. Ambassador Susan Rice, "Benghazi is a stupid witch hunt."
-Commenting on Clinton in a general sense, he mused that "Everything HRC touches she kind of screws up with hubris", and in another email stated "I would rather not have to vote for her, although she is a friend I respect."
+On 13 September 2016, emails were obtained that revealed Powell's private communications regarding both Donald Trump and Hillary Clinton.
+Powell privately reiterated his comments regarding Clinton's email scandal, writing, "I have told Hillary's minions repeatedly that they are making a mistake trying to drag me in, yet they still try", and complaining that "Hillary's mafia keeps trying to suck me into it".
+In another email, Powell said she should have told everyone what she did "two years ago", and said that she has not "been covering herself with glory".
+Writing on the 2012 Benghazi attack controversy surrounding Clinton, Powell said to then U.S. Ambassador Susan Rice, "Benghazi is a stupid witch hunt".
+Commenting on Clinton in a general sense, he mused that "Everything HRC touches she kind of screws up with hubris", and "I would rather not have to vote for her, although she is a friend I respect".

+Powell publicly endorsed Clinton on 25 October 2016, "because I think she's qualified, and the other gentleman is not qualified".

-Powell called Donald Trump a "national disgrace", with "no sense of shame".
+In private emails, Powell called Donald Trump a "national disgrace" with "no sense of shame".
 He wrote of Trump's role in the birther movement, which he called "racist".
-He suggested the media ignore Trump: "To go on and call him an idiot just emboldens him."
+He suggested the media ignore Trump: "To go on and call him an idiot just emboldens him".
 The emails were obtained by the media as the result of a hack.

-Powell endorsed Clinton on October 25, 2016, stating it was "because I think she's qualified, and the other gentleman is not qualified".

-Despite not running in the election, Powell received three electoral votes for president from faithless electors in Washington who had pledged to vote for Clinton, coming in third overall.
+Despite not running in the 2016 federal elections, Powell received three electoral votes for president from faithless electors in Washington who had pledged to vote for Clinton, coming in third overall.
 After Barack Obama, he was the second black person to receive electoral votes in a presidential election.